opendatalabcz/speech2text/README.md

 * lm_alpha=0.75
 * lm_beta=1.85

 Apart from optimization parameters, it's important to alter the batch_size parameters based on your graphic memory capacity.
-Too big batches will cause Out of Memory (OOM) errors, too small batches will cause low utilization of your GPU units and longer epochs.
+Too large batches will cause Out of Memory (OOM) errors, too small batches will cause low utilization of your GPU units and longer epochs.
 This setup is aprox. for 22 GB of GPU memory with the CPM dataset.
 To learn more about all the possible parameters and their meaning, execute following command:
 ```
 ./DeepSpeech.py --helpfull
 ```